nmattei/cmps3160/syllabus.md

 ### Code of Academic Conduct and Academic Integrity

 This course will follow Tulane's Code of Academic Conduct.
 Cheating will be reported to the Associate Dean of Newcomb-Tulane College.
 Discussion is encouraged.
 However, what you turn in must be your own.
-You may not read another classmate’s solutions or copy a solution from the web.  **I will be running checks on the code turned in for plagiarism.
+You may not read another classmate’s solutions or copy a solution from the web - this includes AI generated solutions.  **I will be running checks on the code turned in for plagiarism.
 If plagiarism is detected the minimum penalty is a 0 on the assignment and being reported, however, you may automatically fail this course at the discretion of the instructor or Honor Board.**

 For more information about the honor board process and the code of academic conduct please see the [NTC Academic Integrity Website](https://college.tulane.edu/academics/academic-integrity).